top of page

 Frequently asked questions

 Resilient Hearts is not yet a PDD-approved organization.
 However, as of May 3, 2024, Resilient Hearts is included on the Government of Alberta's resource list.
-This means we are authorized to provide services to individuals or their loved ones who receive government funding.
+This means we are authorized to provide services to individuals or their loved ones who receive government funding under FMS model.

-Resilient Hearts accepts funding from FSCD, PDD, and AISH.
+Resilient Hearts accepts FMS funding under FSCD and PDD.
 Additionally, participants have the option to pay privately.

 Unfortunately, Resilient Hearts does not offer direct billing at this time.
 Participants are required to pay out of pocket and then submit their receipts to their worker for reimbursement.
 This is because Resilient Hearts is not yet an approved PDD (Persons with Developmental Disabilities) organization.